-Research involving human subjects may not be conducted unless it has been approved by the GC IRB.
+Research involving human subjects may not be conducted unless it has been approved by the GC IRB or unless the GC IRB has approved the use of an external IRB and signed a reliance agreement with the IRB.
 In some cases, additional review by the institution may be necessary.
 Please refer to the following link for additional requirements of the Guthrie IRB www.guthrie.org/content/institutional-review-board The IRB can suspend or terminate approval of research that: